sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 		-Began looking into surface mount components to be used on PCB

 	Eric Sanman
+        - Worked on adding fancier formatting to the schematics (1)
+        - Generating priliminary board layout design for whole system (3)
+        - Helped debug circuits (2)
 	Chuong Vo
-		-Create and fill out a Gantt Chart for the Project scheadule (3) -
+		- Create and fill out a Gantt Chart for the Project scheadule (3) -

 	Sierra Buckley